Alfred Ollivant (writer)

-Alfred Ollivant (1874–1927) was an English novelist known best for his novel Owd Bob.
+Alfred Ollivant (1874–1927) was an English novelist, known for his novel Owd Bob.
 Ollivant also published about a dozen other novels ranging from small-scale cautionary tales to grand historical stories.

+Biography

-Alfred Ollivant was born in Nuthurst, Sussex, in 1874 and became an author after a horse-riding injury ended his brief military career.
+Alfred Ollivant was born in Nuthurst, West Sussex, in 1874 and became an writer after a horse-riding injury ended his brief military career.

 Owd Bob, his first novel, was published in 1898.
-Set in rural Cumbria, in northern England, the novel concerns a suspected sheepkilling collie, Bob.
+Set in rural Cumbria, in northern England, the novel concerns a suspected sheep-killing collie, Bob.
 Even though most of the book's dialogue is written in the Cumbrian dialect, it became popular in the United States.
 Ollivant published a sequel, Danny, in 1902.

-He was also a short story contributor to the magazines The Atlantic Monthly and the Boston Evening Transcript.
+He was also a short-story contributor to the magazines The Atlantic Monthly and the Boston Evening Transcript.

+Death

 Alfred Ollivant died in London on 19 January 1927.